gewarren/docs/docs/framework/data/adonet/sql/linq/data-retrieval-and-cud-operations-in-n-tier-applications.md

 }
 ```

  An instance of a data context should have a lifetime of one "unit of work."
-In a loosely-coupled environment, a unit of work is typically small, perhaps one optimistic transaction, including a single call to `SubmitChanges`.
+In a loosely coupled environment, a unit of work is typically small, perhaps one optimistic transaction, including a single call to `SubmitChanges`.
 Therefore, the data context is created and disposed at method scope.
 If the unit of work includes calls to business rules logic, then generally you will want to keep the `DataContext` instance for that whole operation.
 In any case, `DataContext` instances are not intended to be kept alive for long periods of time across arbitrary numbers of transactions.

  This method will return Product objects but not the collection of Order_Detail objects that are associated with each Product.
 Use the <xref:System.Data.Linq.DataLoadOptions> object to change this default behavior.
 For more information, see [How to: Control How Much Related Data Is Retrieved](how-to-control-how-much-related-data-is-retrieved.md).